How to Avoid Accidentally Plagiarizing Someone Else’s Work

-Now that you know the repercussions of plagiarizing, let’s talk prevention.
+Now that you know the repercussions of plagiarizing, let’s talk about prevention.
 It’s not always easy, as some cases of plagiarism can actually happen accidentally.
-Unlike the intentional plagiarism that is deliberate and will obviously cause you trouble, accidental plagiarism is something you won’t notice right away.
+Unlike intentional plagiarism which is deliberate and will obviously cause you trouble, accidental plagiarism is something you won’t notice right away.

 Accidental plagiarism is a very common issue in the literary world.
 There are probably many occasions in your life where you wonder whether someone else has already written something similar to yours, or if you got the idea from something you read.

 Thankfully, there’s a solution.
 With the myriad of plagiarism tools available, editing companies, and the rest of the tricks discussed below, you can finally ensure that you avoid plagiarism at all costs.